 When asked about destroying notes, the elder above mentioned that notes shouldn’t fall into the “wrong hands.”
 When questioned about who would be considered the “wrong hands,” the elder responded:

-Consider too that women may have their own careers and be in situations that demand they respect confidentiality.
+Consider, too, that women may have their own careers and be in situations that demand that they respect confidentiality.
 Women work as lawyers, doctors, accountants, counselors, etc., and must respect the confidentiality of their clients and others.
 Paralegals, secretaries, translators; these ones all keep the confidentiality of their employers.
-Even as a freelance writer, I need to keep information about my clients and their projects confidential and don’t share things I’ve written for them, fees I’ve charged, etc., with anyone.
+Even as a freelance writer, I need to keep information about my clients and their projects confidential, and don’t share things I’ve written for them, fees I’ve charged, etc., with anyone.

 Women’s testimonies cannot be trusted

-The most telling and disturbing aspect of how Jehovah’s Witnesses don’t trust women is the testimony of the second victim of child sexual abuse, who told how she and her mother testified that her father had molested her and all three of her sisters.
-Yet, despite the testimony of these women (and note that the daughter was in her late teens by the time she told elders this, not a child), their words were dismissed by the elders.
+The most telling and disturbing demonstration that Jehovah’s Witnesses don’t trust women is the testimony of the second victim of child sexual abuse, who told how she and her mother testified that her father had molested her and all three of her sisters.
+Yet, despite the testimony of these women (note that the daughter was in her late teens by the time she told elders this, not a child), their words were dismissed by the elders.
 Jehovah’s Witnesses say that they need two witnesses to establish child sexual abuse, and they had those two witnesses, yet they were dismissed.
-The elders stated that it the man said he was guilty but he often lied so they couldn’t determine if the sexual abuse happened based on his words, but the words of the women were not good enough for them either, apparently.
+The elders stated that the man said he was guilty, but that he often lied, so they couldn’t determine if the sexual abuse happened based on his words; however, the words of the women were not good enough for them either, apparently.

 Women can’t fly planes

-One aspect of the inquiry was to make the point that women are not part of the investigative process when it comes to child molestation, and how difficult this can make it for female victims.
-The chairperson asked governing body member Jackson about women’s involvement, and he emphasized that women cannot be elders because “a plane cannot have two pilots.”
+One aspect of the Inquiry was to make it clear how women are not part of the investigative process of Jehovah’s Witnesses when it comes to child molestation, and how difficult this can make it for female victims.
+The chairperson asked governing body member Geoffrey Jackson about women’s involvement, and he emphasized that women cannot be elders because “a plane cannot have two pilots.”

 Unless they’re “worldly” women

-While women are apparently regarded as being untrustworthy and not able to assist or be part of any investigative process within the congregation of Jehovah’s Witnesses, what is interesting is that women were used as legal counsel and as an expert witness for the JWs.
-The Witnesses called on Dr. Monica Applewhite to provide “expert” testimony about their education of congregation members on matters of sexual abuse of children; there were also women who assisted or acted as legal counsel for JWs.
+While women are apparently regarded as being untrustworthy and not able to assist or be part of any investigative process within the congregation of Jehovah’s Witnesses, what is interesting is that women were used as legal counsel, and as an expert witness for the religion.
+The Witnesses called on Dr. Monica Applewhite to provide “expert” testimony about the religion’s education of congregation members on matters of sexual abuse of children; there were also women who assisted or acted as legal counsel for the JWs.

-As legal counsel and as an expert witness, these women would have been privy to all sorts of confidential information when it comes to how JWs handle their judicial processes, and would have had access to the statements of the elders along with anything else they would have deemed necessary.
-These women were trusted to testify in front of the inquiry for the Witnesses and to provide counsel to them.
-Yet, in the congregations, women are not trusted to be in the same building as these confidential bits of information and cannot be trusted to provide advice on investigative processes.
+As legal counsel and as an expert witness, these women would have been privy to all sorts of confidential information when it comes to how Jehovah’s Witnesses handle their judicial processes, and would have had access to the statements of the elders, along with anything else they would have deemed necessary.
+These women were trusted to testify in front of the Inquiry for the Witnesses, and to provide counsel to them.
+Yet, in the congregations, women are not trusted to be in the same building as these confidential bits of information, and cannot be trusted to provide advice on investigative processes.

 The misogyny is monumental, but the hypocrisy is also worth noting.
 If women are not supposed to know confidential things, shouldn’t that apply to all women?
 Why can you hire outside women to do jobs that you’re not supposed to allow JW women to handle?
 Either your arrangement says that women should be in subordinate positions, or it doesn’t; you shouldn’t be allowed to set aside your “divine directives” when you’re in trouble and need legal assistance or an expert witness.
 If “worldly” or non-JW women can be trusted with this information and the responsibility of giving advice to JW men when they’re facing a serious inquiry, why can’t they be trusted to respect confidential information when someone is investigating a case of child molestation in the congregation?
 It’s as if the governing body is saying, “When we need help, we’ll hire whomever we want, but if you children need a comfortable and fair hearing for your accusations of being molested, well, tough.
 Talk to those men or no one at all.”